LLarean/img2etc2/README.md

 ## HOW TO

-1. Open the utility (context menu: `Window > img2etc2`)
+1. Open the utility (context menu: `Tools > UnityIMG2ETC2`)

 2. Select a folder (2 ways):
 - Click on the "Select folder" button; or
 - Specify "Folder path:" in the input field;

 3. Check the list of files